sharanraj16/ultimateRPS/README.md

 - 5.Type git clone, and then paste the URL copied from GitHub.
 - 6.Press enter and the local clone will be created.

+Here’s the updated section with your latest request:

+---

+## Error Corrections

+1. **JavaScript Console Errors**: The issue where a console error occurred when the timer ran out has been fixed.
+The project now runs without any console errors.

+2. **Responsive Design Fixes**: The navigation menu has been adjusted to work properly on smaller screens, improving overall responsiveness.

+3. **GitHub Pages Deployment**: The site has been successfully deployed using GitHub Pages.
+Instructions for deployment are included.

+4. **Theme Option**: I have removed the theme option for this project to focus on what I’ve learned so far.
+I plan to use the theme option in future projects.

+5. **Commit Practices**: I understand the importance of regular committing and staging in GitHub, and I have consistently applied these practices in this project and pp3.

 ## Performance and Device Compatibility

-The

- game has been tested for performance and compatibility across various devices.
+The game has been tested for performance and compatibility across various devices.
 The following table summarizes the results:

 | Device Type       | Device Model           | Browser           | Compatibility Status | Notes                                    |
 |-------------------|-------------------------|--------------------|-----------------------|------------------------------------------|